ro-msg-aws-training/resources/src/s3/index.md

 Follow the [getting started guide](https://docs.aws.amazon.com/AmazonS3/latest/gsg/CreatingABucket.html).
 When the tutorial asks you to view the object in your browser, take a few seconds to inspect the URL.
 :::

-**[Level 200]** For a more detail view, feel free to checkout the [S3 Developer Guide](https://docs.aws.amazon.com/AmazonS3/latest/dev/Welcome.html).
+**[Level 200]** For a more detailed view, feel free to check out the [S3 Developer Guide](https://docs.aws.amazon.com/AmazonS3/latest/dev/Welcome.html).

 ## Hosting

 Since each bucket is already accessible over HTTP, AWS took it one step further and allowed us to transform buckets into static website servers.
-If your website/web app consists of HTML, JS and CS files (as opposed to a WordPress site which requires an actual computer to execute PHP code), you can use S3 to directly serve it to your users.
-Basically you just have to tell S3 which is the root/index file of your website to know what to serve when the users reach the URL of your bucket.
-In practice you will have to also use CloudFront in order to have HTTPS which is why we recommend S3 for hosting only for development or PoC purposes.
+If your website/web app consists of HTML, JS, and CS files (as opposed to a WordPress site that requires an actual computer to execute PHP code), you can use S3 to directly serve it to your users.
+Basically, you just have to tell S3 which is the root/index file of your website to know what to serve when the users reach the URL of your bucket.
+In practice, you will have to also use CloudFront in order to have HTTPS which is why we recommend S3 for hosting only for development or PoC purposes.

 ## Pre-Signed URLs